Posted Tuesday, November 14, 2017 1:40 pm

 Consent Agreement between the city, and DEM.
 The progress report will be posted on the

 -How do we attract more supporters?
-Investigate table at library and Farmers Markets.
-Project team Rick, Phil, Madeline.
+Rick to investigate setting up table at library and Farmers Markets, etc. Project team Rick, Phil, Madeline.
 How will we use the new form?
 New form is posted at the library.
+Form now posted at Dave’s Market.
 Ongoing See attached

 -Volunteer opportunity, evaluate staff gauge data.
 Obtain other pertinent data.
 Disseminate To public.
-Chart for Oct thru Dec 2017, Jan 2017 to Dec 2017 and July 2016 to Dec 2017.
-See attached.
-Contacted Linda Green if student interested in doing project?
+Chart for quarterly readings.
+Chart for Jan 2018 to March 2018.
+Chart for July 2016 to Jan 2018.
+Will investigate high school senior project opportunity.
+Warwick Teachers notified in March.

-FRIENDS of WARWICK PONDS Feb 8, 2018 MEETING AGENDA 2
+FRIENDS of WARWICK PONDS Mar 14, 2018 MEETING SUMMARY 2

 -What is our answer to DEM response on RIAC use of Fire Fighting Foams?
 Our response will be

 that starting immediately, all discharging of foam will be with the new non toxic material.
 Will discuss at DEM meeting Sept 8th.
 DEM is evaluating our request.
 Oct 2017 is the one year anniversary of this request.
-Will follow-up in Jan.
+Request sent 2/1/18 Is RIAC still using toxic foam.
+Response from DEM dated March 8th.
+See attached.

 -Schedule meet and greet with new RIAC CEO.
 New CEO is still too busy to meet with us.
 Will

 schedule meeting with his designated representative.
-In process need agenda.
-See attached.
+In process to set date and attendees.
+The

 -No swimming signs.
 Request sent Sept 18, 2017 to RIDOH, RIDEM, and WDPW.
 E-mail from City

 on 12/5 city notified Algae Bloom alert lifted on 11/20/17.
 Highway dept notified signs will be removed ASAP.
-Follow up in Jan.
-See attached
+Algae Bloom signs removed no swimming signs remain.
+See attached.

 -Discuss RI conservation districts invitation to join steering committee for Warwick Pond and

--Discuss the results of the public meeting by DEM for the Buckeye Brook & tributaries to Warwick pond water quality restoration plan.
+-The Buckeye Brook & tributaries to Warwick pond water quality restoration plan was presented at the library.
 In general there needs to be more testing by RIAC for specific metals and less storm water runoff by all.
-Will e-mail our public comments to Skip Viator 1/22/18
+They will add some of the findings with request for additional testing to the upcoming RIPDES permit renewal.
+Public comments sent 1/22/18.
+No response 3/15.
+See attached.

 -See meeting minutes attached